k9chen/k9chen.github.io/_pages/translations.md

 layout: page
 title: Translations
 permalink: /publications/translations/
-description: (*) denotes original author and (†) denotes translator (additional translated news and opinion articles can be found by subscribing to the official《今日弗大 The Cavalier Daily》WeChat page, WeChat ID: UVaCavDaily).
+description: (*) denotes original author and (†) denotes translator (additional translated news and opinion articles can be found by subscribing to the official The Cavalier Daily WeChat page, WeChat ID: UVaCavDaily).
 nav: false
 nav_order: